algorithmiaio/sample-apps/algo-dev-demo/tensorflow-mnist-cpu/README.md

-# Tensorflow Mnist Running On CPU's Demo
+# Tensorflow MNIST Running On CPU's Demo

 In this hands-on tutorial, we'll go through how to host a pre-trained Tensorflow model and the associated data on Algorithmia, learn how to deploy that model into production, and then call the algorithm once it's been deployed to make inferences.